Successfully introducing your team to a new Corrective Action system

 - You're done!

-Any new system must be better and easier to use than your previous method of working for it to be quickly adopted by a team.
-If it’s not better, then it's going to be a hard sell.
+For any change to be quickly adopted by a team, the 'new way' must better and easier to use than your previous method of working.
+If not, then it's going to be a hard sell.
 The advantages may not be immediately apparent to everybody, so it's essential to understand and communicate the benefits for all stakeholders right at the beginning of the project.

 That's all the main points to consider, if we think of anything more we will update this page.